-Cycling may not boast the year-round viewership numbers of some other sports, but cycling does have a certain prestige.
+Cycling betting sites may not boast the year-round action of some other sports, but cycling does have a certain prestige.
 Every year the world tunes in to watch or at least read up on the results of the Tour de France.
 The winners of the big event achieve worldwide fame (and sometimes infamy).
-Although the public is most familiar with the Tour de France, there are plenty of other races hosted around the year that present ample betting opportunities.
+Although the public is most familiar with the Tour de France betting, there are plenty of other opportunities for wagering on cycling races and events online.

-It was once quite a challenge to find a bookie willing to take wagers on the sport outside the occasional odd wager during the major tours.
-Today, cycling betting sites make it a cinch to place wagers on your favorite riders.
-Once again, online bookmakers come to the rescue.
+It was once quite a challenge to find cycling betting websites with coverage outside the major tours.
+Today, cycling betting sites make it easy to place wagers on your favorite riders.
+Our opinions of the best cycling bookmakers are listed below.

 The key to betting on cycling online is to find the right sportsbook.
-This sport is not covered by default at just any old betting site.
-Some sites cover it and some don’t.
-That’s one of the primary reasons I recommend the above sites in particular.
-Each of these hosts market for all the major tours.
+Cycling events are covered some sports betting sites , but not others.
+That’s one of the primary reasons we recommend cycling betting websites in particular that offer odds on all the major tours.

-You’ll have the best luck if you sign up for an account at a few sportsbooks and check in with each one whenever you’re of mind to place a bet.
-Sometimes you won’t find anything new at the first book you check but are able to find something at the second or third.
+You’ll have the best luck if you sign up for an account at a few cycling sportsbooks and check in with each one whenever you’re of mind to place a bet.
+Sometimes you won’t find anything.
 A secondary advantage to having a few accounts is you can shop around for the best odds on every wager.

 The vast majority of the wagers placed on cycling events involve the Grand Tours of road cycling.
 These would be the Tour de France every July, the Giro d’Italia in May and the Vuelta a España in September.
 Each of these takes place over a period of about three weeks and consists of stages that emphasize different skills such as mountain climbing, descending and flat sprinting.

 The majority of the wagers you’ll find in cycling are called futures.
-In a futures wager, the oddsmaker chooses some upcoming race and provides you with a list of people expected to compete.
+In a cycling futures wager, the oddsmaker chooses some upcoming race and provides you with a list of people expected to compete.
 Each cyclist is accompanied by odds that show how much you’ll be paid if he wins.
-In most cases, the odds are presented in the fractional format like this:
+In most cases, the odds are presented in the fractional format.

-In this futures bet taken from Bovada, you see a list of cyclists on the left and their odds shown over on the right.
+In this cycling futures bet, you see a list of cyclists on the left and their odds shown over on the right.
 Alberto Contador is widely believed to have the best chances of winning, so wagers on him aren’t going to pay out a whole lot.
 A $100 bet on Contador at 2/1 odds would net you $200 if he wins the event.
 As you move down the list, the odds become increasingly attractive for lesser-known competitors.

-Prop bets are the second-most popular types of cycling wagers.
-Props are the wagers that involve random subjects such as the winner of a particular stage, who will complete a stage the fastest, the nationality of the winner, the margin of victory and more.
-Prop bets are limited only by the imagination of the oddsmaker.
+Cycling prop bets are the second-most popular type of cycling wagers.
+Cycling props are the wagers that involve random subjects such as the winner of a particular stage, who will complete a stage the fastest, the nationality of the winner, the margin of victory, and more.
+Proposition bets are limited only by the imagination of the oddsmaker.

-You will rarely find value in wagering on big name cyclists to win the whole thing.
-In cycling more than any other sport, a few top players achieve household name recognition while all the other very skilled riders go unnoticed amongst the general public.
-This results in the odds being very poor for the top 3-5 riders.
+You will rarely find value in wagering on big name cyclists to win.
+In cycling, a few top players achieve household name recognition while many other skilled riders go unnoticed amongst the general public.
+This results in the cycling betting odds being very poor for the top 3-5 riders.
 If you’re only getting 2/1 on someone to win it all, there’s just no value there even if he is the best.
 His odds of taking first place are always going to be worse than 2-1 against.

-This is why if you look at an outright win-it-all futures wager, the top handful of players have odds like 2/1, 5/2, 3/1 and 4/1 and then suddenly the odds jump up to 33/1 and go all the way up to 200/1or higher for everyone else.
-The big name players attract the lion’s share of the wagers from recreational punters and that exerts downward pressure on the prices.
+This is why if you look at an outright win-it-all futures wager, the top handful of racers have odds like 2/1, 5/2, 3/1 and 4/1 and then suddenly the odds jump up to 33/1 and go all the way up to 200/1or higher for everyone else.
+The big name racers attract the lion’s share of the wagers from recreational punters at cycling betting websites and that exerts downward pressure on the prices.

-You can often find better opportunities in underdogs, prop bets and rider specials.
+You can often find better online cycling wagering opportunities in underdogs, prop bets, and rider specials.
 These wagers attract less attention and the lines won’t be as lopsided.
-If you really follow the sport, there is great value to be had in things like betting on the best climber, individual stage winners and the person to score the most points.
+If you really follow the sport, there is great value to be had in things like betting on the best climber, individual stage winners, and the person to score the most points.

-Your best weapon in handicapping will always be research.
+Your best weapon in handicapping cycling events and races will always be research.
 The availability of information on the internet today leaves no excuse for you not to be prepared.
-All it takes is a few Google searches to see past performances, recent form of each player, cycling schedules, course details and even the road conditions of individual stages.
+All it takes is a few Google searches to see past performances, the recent form of each player, cycling schedules, course details, and even the road conditions of individual stages.

 Don’t skimp on the research.
 There is no overabundance of cycling wagers so you need to make every bet count.
 Research is what will give you the advantage over all the casual bettors out there.
-If you put in the work, cycling betting can be rewarding.
+If you put in the work, online cycling betting can be rewarding, profitable, and entertaining.